yishaohan/MIVA/README.md

 # MIVA: Few-Shot-Based Modular Image-to-Video Adapter for Diffusion Models

 This repository exhibits the core algorithm described in the paper.
+For the website demo, please refer to: https://yishaohan.github.io/MIVA-web/

 Our codes are based on the following works.
 Many thanks to the authors.
 * Diffusers: https://github.com/huggingface/diffusers